 Currently most of new money circulating in an economy is created by commercial banks, every time they make a new loan.
 These loans can help an economy, but in many cases, they can also cause problems (little flexibility and higher interest rates), and one priority therefore in small countries (and only there) must be a strong participation of the government.
 Compared with banks, only the government will have growth and the welfare of its citizens in mind.
 Banks are profit oriented.
 The way in which money is created will affect the distribution of wealth within their society.
 Consequently, the method of money creation should be understood to be a political issue and not be exclusively in the hands of banks.
 Again, this is only applicable to small countries.

-On average, the GDP of small countries is US$6.3 billion whereby a third of those countries has a GDP of under $1 billion.
-Just to compare: the GDP of Hollywood, the home of the US film industry, contributed $47 billion to the GDP of the United States in 2016.
+On average, the GDP of small countries increased from US$6.3 billion (2017) to US$7 billion whereby a 16% of those countries has a GDP of under $1 billion (this was 2017 over 30%).
+Just to compare: the GDP of Hollywood, the home of the US film industry, contributed $49 billion to the GDP of the United States in 2018.

 Small countries have a small population and with it low income and expenditure.
 The difficulties start when negative things happen — which is also highlighted by the World Bank as one of the huge problems for small countries.
 For example, before the damages of Hurricane Maria in 2017, the GDP of Dominica was $600 million, their economy was growing by around 3%, and inflation was 1.5%.

 Their population was 71,000.
 Growth of their economy since 2006 was attributed to gains in tourism, construction, offshore and other services, and some subsectors of the banana industry.
 The International Monetary Fund (IMF) recently praised the government of Dominica for its successful macroeconomic reforms.